-Our approach is clearly reminiscent to the notorious Agneta & Frida characters developed in the Persona2 project.
+Our approach is clearly reminiscent to the notorious Agneta & Frida characters developed in the Persona project.

-The Persona project aims at: investigating a new approach to navigation through information spaces, Based on a personalised and social navigational paradigm, Munro et al. (1999).
+The Persona project aims at: investigating a new approach to navigation through information spaces, Based on a personalised and social navigational paradigm, [2].
 The novel idea pursued in this project is to have agents (Agneta and Frieda) that are not helpful, but instead just give comments, sometimes with humor, but sometimes ironic or even sarcastic comments on the user's activities, in particular navigating an information space or (plain) web browsing.